 The prospect of cancer surgery may make you feel anxious.
 Help put your mind at ease by learning more about cancer surgery and how and why it's used.By Mayo Clinic Staff

-Cancer surgery — an operation to repair or remove part of your body to diagnose or treat cancer — remains the foundation of cancer treatment.
+Cancer surgery — an operation to remove part of your body to diagnose or treat cancer — remains the foundation of cancer treatment.

 How is cancer surgery used in treatment?

 Cancer prevention.
-If there's reason to believe that you have a high risk of developing cancer in certain tissues or organs, your doctor may recommend removing those tissues or organs before cancer develops.
+If you have a high risk of developing cancer in certain tissues or organs, your doctor may recommend removing those tissues or organs before cancer develops.

-For example, if you have a genetic condition called familial adenomatous polyposis, your doctor may use cancer surgery to remove your colon and rectum because you have a high risk of developing colon cancer.
+For example, if you are born with a genetic condition called familial adenomatous polyposis, your doctor may use cancer surgery to remove your colon and rectum because you have a high risk of developing colon cancer.

 - Diagnosis.
 Your doctor may use a form of cancer surgery to remove all or part of a tumor — allowing the tumor to be studied under a microscope — to determine whether the growth is cancerous (malignant) or noncancerous (benign).